liebke/mechanician/examples/notepad/README.md

 * Create task lists for the AI to complete.
 * Have the AI create a TODO list and remove completed items.

+### AI-Driven Note-Taking

+It's important to remember that *Notepads* are tools used by the AI and only indirectly tools used by users.

 It's interesting to see how the AI chooses to use the *Notepad* and how it can be combined with other tools.

+#### Improving Preference Notes

+Notepads can be used to capture user preferences for different tools used by the AI, but getting the AI to use the preferences can sometimes be a challenge.
+You may find the AI not following the noted preferences.

+One strategy to improve the AI's adherence to the preferences is to ask it to help you improve the wording of the preference.

+##### Testing Preference Notes

+The best way to see how well the preferences have been captured by the AI in the notepad is to exit the session and start a new one, where the only context is that represented by the *Notepad*.

 ### Notepads Tools